JNavas2/Archive-Page/README.md

 **Disclaimers:**
 * Use at your own risk.
 No liability is accepted for any loss or damage.
-* This extension is *not* affiliated with archive.today.
+* This extension is *not* affiliated with Archive Today.
 * Trademarks are the properties of their respective owners.